github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 shortTitle: Push protection
 ---

-## What is push protection
+## About push protection

 Push protection is a {% data variables.product.prodname_secret_scanning %} feature that is designed to prevent sensitive information, such as secrets or tokens, from being pushed to your repository in the first place.
 Unlike {% data variables.product.prodname_secret_scanning %}, which detects secrets after they have been committed, push protection proactively scans your code for secrets during the push process and blocks the push if any are detected.

 Push protection helps you avoid the risks associated with exposed secrets, like unauthorized access to resources or services.
 With this feature, developers get immediate feedback and can address potential issues before they become a security concern.

 Once enabled, if push protection detects a potential secret during a push attempt, it will block the push and provide a detailed message explaining the reason for the block.
 You will need to review the code in question, remove any sensitive information, and reattempt the push.
 For some {% data variables.product.prodname_dotcom %} products, more advanced features such as delegated bypass and the use of custom patterns are available.

 {% ifversion secret-scanning-push-protection-for-users %}

 You can enable push protection:

 * At repository/organization level, if you are a repository administrator or an organization owner.
 You will see alerts in the **Security** tab of your repository when a contributor to the repository bypasses push protection.
 * For your account on {% data variables.product.prodname_dotcom %}, as a user.
 This type of push protection is referred to as "push protection for users".
 It protects you from pushing secrets to _any_ public repository on {% data variables.product.prodname_dotcom %}, but it doesn't generate alerts.

 {% endif %}